Substance Misuse and the Kidneys: Effects of Drugs on the Kidneys

 A leading provider of addiction treatment, American Addiction Centers offers the full spectrum of care at various facilities scattered across the country.
 AAC facilities are also in-network with myriad insurance providers, which typically cover part or all treatment costs.

-Contact an AAC admissions navigator at to learn more about treatment and payment options, or fill out our insurance verification form to check any insurance benefits.
-Caring professionals are available via phone 24/7 for a confidential conversation.
-They can listen to your story, answer your questions, and help you take the first steps toward recovery today.
+Reach out to connect with an AAC admissions navigator to learn more about treatment and payment options, or fill out our insurance verification form to check any insurance benefits.
+Caring professionals are available 24/7 to confidentially answer your questions, and help you take the first steps toward recovery today.